rmc3408/Java/README.md

 1) Argument promotion - converting an argument’s value, method receive parameter integers but will return double.
 They are automatic converted.

 --- the term __"class member"__ is used to specifically refer to static methods and static variables.
+--- the term __"class variable"__ is used to specifically refer to static fields.

+A ``static import`` declaration enables you to import the static members of a class or interface

 * Non-static methods are typically called instance methods.
 Call by `ObjectName.method`